Sudarshan24453/Prediction-of-Credit-Card-Fraud/README.md

 seaborn
 scikit-learn
 imbalanced-learn
-Run the Script: Execute the provided Python script 'CreditCardFraudDetection.ipynb' to train and evaluate the model.
+Run the Script: Execute the provided Python script 'Prediction of Credit Card Fraud.ipynb' to train and evaluate the model.

 Data Sources
 The dataset creditcard.csv was used for this project.
 It contains the following attributes: